 Your attempts at a Professional dialogue to seek a resolution have been exhausted so what are your options now?
 Well if the matter has been subject to a dispute then it may well be better you seek a Legal Counsel to help you.
 If it is simply a perplexing case of ignoring you then using a Professional Debt Collection Agency maybe the best and least expensive option depending on the one you decide to go with.
 As always, cheap is not cheerful and choosing a debt collection agency to work with is pretty much the same with anything.
 You get (or don’t get) what you pay for and doing your homework will assist greatly in determining the best course.

-At Frontline Collections, less than 1% of the cases we deal with require any form of Legal Action and we provide a Low cost fixed fee service that is even used by a large number of Legal firms to recoup unpaid legal fees.
-Court action can be very expensive and all claims are now subject to Pre-action protocols that must be followed or it can render the claim null and void.
+At Frontline Collections, less than 1% of the cases we deal with require any form of Legal Action.
+We provide a Low cost fixed fee service that is even used by a large number of Legal firms to recoup unpaid legal fees.
+Court action can be very expensive and all claims are now subject to Pre-action protocols.
+These must be followed or it can render the claim null and void.

-We have provided Debt Collection services for Freelancers across the UK since 2005, that have not been paid what is owed to them and are proud to support the UK’s Freelance communities with our Professional Debt Collection services.
+We have provided Debt Collection services for Freelancers across the UK since 2005.
+When a Freelancer has not been paid what is owed to them, we can act.
+We are proud to support the UK’s Freelance communities with our Professional Debt Collection services.

 If you have not been paid for Freelance work then contact our friendly New Business Team today.
 We will listen to your issues, identify the legitimacy of your claim and offer the possible solutions based upon the Debtor’s financial circumstances.
 Our Appraisals are free of charge and enable you to make the educated choice as to whether Debt Collection action is suitable for your needs.